mykelalvis/FATESRD/fate-srd.com/war-ashes/advanced-conflict.md

 Alternately, let the players define some of these aspects by exploring these zones.
 Handling zone aspects in this way gives the players more control over their situation and lends a little more unpredictability to the combat.
-This is a [[create advantage]] action, typically using Clever or Careful, and can be done from another zone, provided the character in question can see into the unexplored zone.
+This is a [[Create Advantage]] action, typically using Clever or Careful, and can be done from another zone, provided the character in question can see into the unexplored zone.
 Generally speaking, you can't replace an existing zone aspect, unless the aspect itself is